Motivate Media Group

 Motivate Media Group (previously known as Motivate Publishing) is a media company based in Dubai, United Arab Emirates.
 It was founded in 1979 by Ian Fairservice, and today has offices in Abu Dhabi (the capital of the UAE) Saudi, and London.
 It is operated in partnership between Ian Fairservice and Obaid Al Tayer, who is the chairman of the Al Tayer Group and the UAE’s former Minister of State for Finance.

 History

 The company was established with the launch of Whats On, the first English language magazine in the Persian Gulf region.
 The magazine’s primary readership was budding tourists and the UAE’s expat community.
 Today, Motivate Media Group publishes a variety of magazines, including Emirates Woman, Gulf Business, Campaign Middle East, and Business Traveller Middle East.

 Motivate Media Group publishes books on topics related to the Middle East under its Books Arabia division.
-The company has published books by authors including Sheikh Mohammed bin Rashid Al Maktoum, Wilfred Thesiger, Yusuf Islam (Cat Stevens), and Khalaf Al Habtoor (founder and chairman of Al Habtoor Group).
+The company has published books by authors including Sheikh Mohammed bin Rashid Al Maktoum, Wilfred Thesiger, and Yusuf Islam (Cat Stevens).